The Fall 2018 Controlled Ecological Burn season starts Tuesday, October 9 and ends Friday, December 21.

 Where will we burn?

-the Spring 2017 Controlled Burn Season, NAP has permits to conduct
+the Fall 2018 Controlled Burn Season, NAP has permits to conduct

 Our native Ann Arbor ecosystems are fire-dependent.
 Until settlers began suppressing fires in the early 1700s, fire enriched the soil and removed dead thatch, allowing diverse native plant and animal communities to thrive.
 Continued fire suppression has disrupted the natural balance and allowed fire-intolerant, non-native plant species to out-compete the native, fire-adapted plants.
 By reintroducing fire in our parks, we are reinstating an essential ecosystem process.